 Related Article: Business License in Malaysia - Apply For Your License

-For company incorporation in Malaysia, you must undergo several government procedures.
+For company incorporation in Malaysia, you must undergo several government procedures and need to open a franchise in Malaysia.
 This is time-consuming.
 Each approval and legal government procedures allocate a certain timeline.

 However, the whole company registration process takes a minimum of 8 and maximum of 11 working days, excluding the period of bank account opening.
 Below is a table that evaluated a timeline for each company formation procedure.